 - What happens if your vehicle is stolen and the culprit crashes into another vehicle, an object, or runs over a pedestrian?

 - Who covers the damages to your vehicle if it is stolen and crashed.

 - Will my insurance policy cover damages or injuries to others?

 - What kind of insurance coverage protects me if my car is stolen and damaged?

 - When is my vehicle not covered if it is stolen?

-In Miami, the Perazzo Law Firm’s staff of car accident and insurance claims lawyers understand these to be common questions and concerns when a vehicle is stolen and damages occur.
-So, in order to help stolen car vehicle owners understand what happens in the above mentioned car robbery situations and how they are covered, or not, Jonathan Perazzo, personal injury attorney and founder at the Perazzo Law Firm, sheds light on this matter.
+In Miami, the Perazzo Law Firm’s staff of car accident and insurance claims lawyers understand these to be common questions and concerns when a vehicle is stolen and accidents that lead to damages occur.
+So, in order to help stolen car vehicle owners understand what happens in the above mentioned car robbery situations, and how they are covered, or not, Jonathan Perazzo, personal injury attorney and founder at the Perazzo Law Firm, sheds light on this matter.

 If your vehicle, or the vehicle of a friend or relative has been stolen, please continue reading for valuable insight.
 You can also contact Jonathan Perazzo at the Perazzo Law Firm ONLINE now for a FREE initial consultation.
 The Perazzo Law Firm offers its clients ZERO OUT-OF-POCKET FEES.